West Virginia Motorcycle Accident Lawyer

 - Why motorcycle accidents are so severe

 You have a limited amount of time to take legal action after your motorcycle accident.
 Specifically, you have two years after your accident to file a personal injury lawsuit.
 Sometimes, filing a lawsuit is the best way to obtain the money you rightfully deserve for your accident.
 But there are many other legal options available to you.
 That's why it's important to contact us.
-Call (866) 408-9059 for a free and confidential consultation.
+Call (866) 408-9059 for a free and confidential case evaluation.
 Whatever legal matter you're dealing with after your accident, no matter how complicated it might seem, contact our law firm.
 We have years of experience dealing with motorcycle accidents throughout the Mountain State.

 Many drivers turn left in intersections without looking to see if a motorcyclist is approaching from the other direction.
 Drivers also may see the motorcycle, but misjudge the distance and violate the biker's right-of-way.
 And in some cases, the driver of the car turning left, whether it's in an intersection or not, may claim not to see the motorcyclist coming from the opposite direction.